FEniCS/ufl/doc/sphinx/source/manual/form_language.rst

 External Operators
 ---------------------
-The data type ``ExternalOperator`` subclasses ``Coefficient``, as for ``Coefficient`` it represents a function belonging to a given finite element space.
-In addition, it is equipped with operands and with a derivative multi-index.
-It can be seen as a ``Coefficient`` which carries operands by which one can evaluate its value.
+The data type ``ExternalOperator`` subclasses ``Operator``,  it is an operator that takes operands and produces a ``Coefficient`` out of it.
+In addition, it is equipped with a derivative multi-index.
 The way to correlate the operands to evaluate the ``ExternalOperator`` is defined at a later stage.
 Its operands can be ``Coefficient``, ``Expr`` and all their subclasses.
 As for ``Operators``, their constructors should take these operands as the position arguments, it has its own implementation of ``reconstruct`` which takes into account the operands as well as the derivative multi-index.

 An ``ExternalOperator`` must be declared with a list of operands and a ``FiniteElement``::